space-sh/space/doc/shell-coding-and-style-guidelines/index.md

 ## Testing
-Testing is strongly encouraged and should always be provided in separate files inside a subdirectory (e.g. test/test_all.sh).
+Testing is strongly encouraged and should always be provided in separate files inside a sub-directory (e.g. test/test_all.sh).

 ## Debugging